iiab/iiab/roles/nextcloud/README.md

 ## Using It

-Log in to Nextcloud at http://box/nextcloud, http://box.lan/nextcloud, http://{{ lan_ip }}/nextcloud (or similar) using:
+Log in to Nextcloud at http://box/nextcloud, http://box.lan/nextcloud, http://10.10.10.10/nextcloud (or similar) using:

     Username: Admin
     Password: changeme